BloomTech-Labs/deprecated-labs31-family-promise-spokane-ds-a/README.md

 We in Labs31 were told there was a model already trained for this purpose.
 However, it quickly became clear that those who created this model had fallen (understandably) into some very treacherous pits.
 These pits are:
 - The historical data provided for training has quite a different feature set from the database used by the web backend.
 Training on the whole dataset results in a model which can't actually be implemented. _**Compare 'Sample_data_color_coded.xlsx' with Web database, and update colors as needed.**_
 - Guests usually exit _as families_, so a random train-test-split which separates family members will cause leakage.
 The model will make predictions in the validation set based off where their family member (in the training set) is already known to have exited.
 This is made terribly clear when you do a time-based split, or limit the data to heads of households.
-The validation accuracy drops by about 20%.
+The validation accuracy drops by about 25%.

 The solution to these dangers is **caution**.
 Unfortunately, caution sometimes produces poor metrics.
-The model currently implemented in the API boasts 45% cross-validation accuracy, and **one** feature (length_of_stay) has 100% of the feature importance.
+The working model now implemented in the API boasts 45% cross-validation accuracy, and **one** feature (length_of_stay) has 100% of the feature importance.
 Of course, length_of_stay hardly exists as a feature when a guest first enrolls, so the already-scanty merits of this model are actually worthless until the guest is around for a few weeks.

 The model needs improvement, but without caution any improvements will be useless.
 I strongly recommend following the below steps as you work on creating a new model. _**See 'notebooks/ben_model.ipynb' for more clarity on these steps.**_
 1. **Start with Database Structure** - Don't even be tempted to throw an XGBClassifier on the whole historical dataset.
 Don't do it!
 Start by looking closely at _migration.py_, seeing what features you have available.
 If you've worked with Web to add more features to the database, by all means use those.